Avaiga/taipy-getting-started/steps/explain_md/step_3_core_config.md

 # Functions

-Let's declare my functions: *clean_data* and *predict_baseline*.
+Let's declare the functions: *clean_data* and *predict_baseline*.
 Their goal is respectively to clean the data and to predict the data.

 ```python
 def clean_data(initial_dataset: pd.DataFrame):